1. User guide

 This transform updates the table folio_source_record.marc__t

-usually every
+usually

-table metadb.table_update
+retrieved from the table metadb.table_update

 :